 Security matters continued to be a focus during the period as a range of physical security upgrades continued to be implemented at Parliament House.
 The Usher of the Black Rod provided security advice and support to the President, committees, senators and the department.
-The Black Rod and Deputy Black Rod also worked with colleagues in the DPS Security Branch and the Serjeant-at-Arms' Office, and with the Australian Federal Police, providing the Senate's perspective into security matters.
+The Usher of the Black Rod and Deputy Usher of the Black Rod also worked with colleagues in the DPS Security Branch and the Serjeant-at-Arms’ Office, and with the Australian Federal Police, providing the Senate’s perspective on security matters.

 Services were delivered within established timeframes and met relevant legislative requirements.
 This aspect of the department’s work involves regular and direct contact with Senate office holders, senators and their staff, and other stakeholders, all of whom provided regular informal feedback which was generally positive.
 Positive comments were also recorded in Hansard about the quality of the administrative advice and support for senators provided by the department.

 Public information programs are conducted regularly and public information is current

 The department continued its program of providing public information programs, including 27 seminars, 11 training programs for senators and their staff and seven public lectures this year; as well as publishing material on the role of the Senate and its committees.
 The formal evaluation of these services indicated that the programs effectively met their objectives.